sethlindberg/aws-nat-bastion-bosh-cf/README.md

 make ssh
 ```

+When running longer running tasks like `make provision-cf` or `make provision-bosh` it can be useful to see progress by running `tail -f /home/centos/provision.log` on the bastion server.

 ### Destroy Environment

 To tear down the BOSH Director, Bastion server , NAT server and remove the Amazon Virtual Private Cloud definitions defined by Terraform you can run `make destroy`.